IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

 Fortunately, there's a way to ensure that all of this is a never a problem again - Containers! (specifically, [Minishift](https://github.com/minishift/minishift) )

-With containers, we can create a clean, virtual environment to setup and train our neural networks in, and then deploy them at scale with the _exact same_ same environment.
+With containers, we can create a clean, virtual environment to setup and train our neural networks in and then deploy them at scale with the _exact same_ same environment.
 No more dependency hell!

 ## "But... won't that be slower?"

 As with everything in life, there are caveats to this approach.
 You are training your network on a virtualised system, so you're not going to get the full, raw power of your machine being utilised in the training process.
-Even with small networks, training can take quite some time, even longer inside a virtual environment.
-However, if you're a machine learning focussed developer with myriad networks to iterate and train, managing all of those dependencies can take hours to configure, and there's no guarentee that if there isn't a problem on your system, that there won't be when it's deployed to the production environment.
+Even with small networks training can take quite some time; even longer inside a virtual environment.
+However, if you're a machine learning focussed developer with myriad networks to iterate and train, managing all of those dependencies can take hours to configure and there's no guarantee that, if there isn't a problem on your system, there won't be when it's deployed to the production environment.

-Although this approach will take longer to train, the time savings in reducing the complexity of your setup should work to offset that, *and* when you complete this workshop, you'll be able to deploy your model to a super-scalable OpenShift Cluser (if you so wish) where you can scale to meet the needs of your users in next to no time at all.
+Although this approach will take longer to train, the time savings in reducing the complexity of your setup should work to offset that, *and* when you complete this workshop, you'll be able to deploy your model to a super-scalable OpenShift Cluster (if you so wish) where you can scale to meet the needs of your users in next to no time at all.

 ## "Can't I just use a Virtual Environment instead?"

 Absolutely, if that works for you, go for it, but depending on the virtual environment you're using, it can be equally as awkward to prepare your project as managing the dependencies manually (in fact, I had the idea for this workshop after spending 6 hours fighting with my local environment).
-There's also guarentee that the environment you deploy your application to will have a matching configuration without some pre-emptive tweaking.
+There's also guarantee that the environment you deploy your application to will have a matching configuration without some pre-emptive tweaking.

 ## "OK...
 I'm interested..."